HILL-TOPCONSULTANCY/INFORMATION/README.md

 [REGISTER HERE](https://forms.gle/LpBUNFypDLzkdiJt8)

 ### What is DevOps?
-+ DevOps is a set of practices that combines software development (Dev) and IT operations (Ops).
+DevOps describes a culture and methodology that seeks to encourage closer collaboration between developers (DEV) and IT operations (OPS).
-+ It aims to shorten the software development life cycle and provide continuous delivery with high software quality.
+It speeds up software development, enhances the product, and optimizes efficiency, making organizations more competitive.

 ## Course Eligibility